 King’s Business School Annual Ball

-The most elegant event is King’s Business School Annual Ball at the spectacular De Vere Grand Connaught Rooms.
+The greatest event is King’s Business School Annual Ball at the spectacular De Vere Grand Connaught Rooms.

 The dress code was black tie, so women wore formal dresses and gowns and men suits with a black bow tie.

-Basically, we celebrated a party as in the Great Gatsby movie.
+We celebrated a party similar to the one in the Great Gatsby movie.

 King’s College London offers a wholistic and transformative student experience and I highly recommend the Master of Science (MSc) in International Management.